Ekroop5000/assignment1/README.md

-# Assignment 1: Student-Course Application
+# Assignment 1: Student-Course Application API

 ## Project Overview
 This project is a Student-Course Application API that allows users to manage students and courses.
 It supports functionalities like retrieving all students or courses, retrieving a